Cellular $E_k$-algebras: Cell attachments

-is an isomorphism given that $\varphi_{k-1}$ is.
-The initial case $k=-1$ is obvious, because in that case both sides are $*$.
+is an isomorphism given that $\varphi_{k-1}$ is: as $\grr$ and $F^\cO$ both commute with colimits, it then follows by taking the colimit as $k \to \infty$ that $\varphi$ is an isomorphism.
+The initial case $k=-1$ is obvious, because in that case both sides are $0_*(\gR_+)$.
 For the inductive step from $k-1$ to $k$, we apply $\grr$ to the pushout diagram (\ref{eqn:skeletal-step}): as $\grr$ commutes with colimits and with $F^\cO$ this gives a pushout diagram